 Your input into how web-based health tools can easily and appropriately help Native Hawaiians to access information and manage their asthma.
 We’d like to learn from you.

 Asthma remains the leading cause of chronic respiratory illness among Native Hawaiians.
 Overall Native Hawaiians, have the highest prevalence of asthma, 17%, which is nearly double the rate of all others, 9%.
 In the State of Hawai‘i, the prevalence of asthma among NH adults is 24.7% as compared to 13.2% for those that identify race as White.
 Similarly high rates have been noted among Native Hawaiian pediatric populations: 16% of middle and 17% of high school students currently have asthma.
-Additionally, this disparity is exacerbated among those who reside in rural areas, particularly rural Hawaiian Islands; for example, the adult asthma prevalence rate in Hawai‘i County is 19.2%,3 with similar trends noted among children.
-Finally, the recent COVID-19 pandemic also exacerbated existing health disparities across Hawai‘i.
-Native Hawaiians who live in rural and remote areas, are currently more likely to live in poverty and have poor asthma control.
+Additionally, this disparity is exacerbated among adults and children who reside on neighbor islands and other rural areas.

-One positive aspect of the pandemic was the shift in paradigm related to delivery of health messaging and health resources among Native Hawaiians.
-For the first time, a majority (69%) of Native Hawaiians reported accessing trusted online platforms [i.e., social media, vlogs, e-toolkits (e.g., mobile health tools/applications ‘mHealth tool’ or websites), and e-newsletters] to keep updated on health issues (i.e., COVID-19 information) rather than accessing in-person resources.
+The shift in how health messages are delivered is one positive aspect of the pandemic.
+For the first time, a majority (69%) of Native Hawaiians reported accessing trusted online platforms [i.e., social media, vlogs, e-toolkits (e.g., mobile health tools/applications ‘mHealth tool’ or websites), and e-newsletters] to keep updated on health issues rather than accessing in-person resources.
 However, similar to print materials, online health messaging/materials must consider the cultural relevance of content, impact, and access for Native Hawaiians.
 To date, asthma-based health resources lack cultural tailoring for Native Hawaiian populations, which has negatively impacted use.

 Recent work in Australia with other indigenous populations, specifically the Aboriginal and Torres Strait Islander peoples, identified the positive impact of a culturally-informed asthma mHealth tool (mobile app + webpage).
 Utilization of this mHealth tool 1) improved short-term asthma knowledge among Aboriginal and Torres Strait Islander parent/guardians of children with asthma, and 2) served as ongoing culturally-informed asthma resource that was easily accessible and able to communicate vital health information between the health care provider and the patient or parent/guardian.